sighingnow/jekyll-gitbook/_pages/Analyzer.md

 11. Click `Preview` to see the report.

-12. Try to spot the chat interaction that you initiated with your student ID.

 ## 4. Skill Based Reporting

-Skill Reporting has been launched recently, which offers new data insights into Call and Agent skill assignments, providing information for agents and flows that utilize the Skill-Based Routing logic.
+**_Skill Reporting_** has been launched recently, which offers new data insights into Call and Agent skill assignments, providing information for agents and flows that utilize the Skill-Based Routing logic.

-Fields added for CSR, CAR, ASR and AAR
+Fields added for CSR, CAR, ASR and AAR:

 - Agent Skill Profile (ASR and AAR)
 - Agent Skills (ASR and AAR)